With monkeys whimpering on the shadowy mountain,

 Interpretation

-This poem was composed in 730 CE, when Meng Haoran was forty-one years old.
-The previous year, he had failed the imperial examinations in Chang'an and, in bitterness, wrote "No more petitions at the palace's northern gate; / Back to my humble hut by South Mountain, I'll make straight," resolving to retire.
-However, the Meng Haoran who returned to reclusion did not find true peace.
-In the autumn of 730, he left Xiangyang and embarked on a journey of several years through the Wu and Yue regions.
-This was a self-imposed exile, a spiritual wandering.
-He traveled along the Han River into the Yangtze, passed through Xunyang, Jiande, and anchored at Tonglu, heading east all the way to central Yue.
-Outwardly, it was sightseeing; in reality, it was an attempt to dilute the pain of failure through geographical distance.
-The familiar landscapes of Xiangyang had now become memories to escape—because every scene of his homeland reminded him that "he returned still a commoner."
+This poem was composed in the 18th year of the Kaiyuan era (730 AD), when Meng Haoran was forty-one years old.
+The previous year, he had failed the imperial examinations in Chang'an and, in anger, written the lines "To the Northern Palace, no more petitions I send; / To the South Mountain, to my humble hut I wend," resolving to retreat into reclusion.
+Yet after returning to seclusion, Meng Haoran did not truly settle down.
+In the autumn of 730, he left Xiangyang and began a multi-year wandering through the Wu-Yue region.
+This was a self-imposed exile, a spiritual vagrancy.
+He traveled down the Han River into the Yangtze, passing through Xunyang, Jiande, and Tonglu, all the way eastward to the heart of Yue.
+On the surface, he was touring mountains and waters; in truth, he was using geographical distance to dilute the pain of his failure.
+The familiar landscapes of Xiangyang had become memories he needed to escape—because every scene of his hometown reminded him that he had returned still a commoner.

-The Tonglu River flows through present-day Tonglu County in Zhejiang, its banks famed for their pristine beauty, a place celebrated in verse by Southern Dynasty literati like Xie Lingyun and Shen Yue.
-Yet when Meng Haoran moored his boat here, he had no heart for the scenery.
-The five words "Jiande is not my native soil" in the poem reveal the true nature of this wandering: he was not "traveling," but "drifting."
-Jiande was not home; Weiyang (Yangzhou) was not home; none of the southeastern landscapes were home.
-He was but a rootless lone boat, carried by the river of fate toward an unknown distance.
-The poem's title, "Sent to Old Friends in Guangling," discloses its true motive for composition.
-Guangling, modern Yangzhou, was the most prosperous metropolis in the southeast during the Tang and a place where Meng Haoran had previously befriended fellow poets during his travels.
-Moored at night on the Tonglu River, facing the solitary boat and cold waters alone, those days in Yangzhou of poetic revelry and high spirits suddenly felt immensely distant, and immensely precious.
-Thus, he entrusted two lines of hot tears to the torrential east-flowing river—the only token he could send to that distant place.
+The Tonglu River, in present-day Tonglu County, Zhejiang Province, is flanked by exquisite mountain scenery, a place where Southern Dynasty writers like Xie Lingyun and Shen Yue had once traveled and sung.
+Yet when Meng Haoran moored his boat here, he had no heart for scenic appreciation.
+The line "Jiande is not my native soil" reveals the essence of this journey: he was not "traveling"; he was "drifting."
+Jiande was not home; Guangling (Yangzhou) was not home; the entire landscape of the southeast was not home.
+He was nothing but a rootless boat, carried by fate's current toward an unknown distance.
+The title's phrase "sent to old friends in Guangling" reveals the poem's true motive.
+Guangling, or Yangzhou, was the most prosperous metropolis of the southeast in the Tang Dynasty, and a place where Meng Haoran had made friends during his earlier travels.
+As he moored for the night at Tonglu, alone with his solitary boat on the cold river, those days of poetry, wine, and high spirits in Yangzhou suddenly seemed infinitely distant, and infinitely precious.
+And so he entrusted two lines of hot tears to the eastward-flowing river—the only token he could send to that faraway place.

 First Couplet: "山暝听猿愁,沧江急夜流。"